AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_android.md

 - Android Studio 4.1 or later.
 - Android SDK API Level 16 or higher.
 - Two mobile devices that run Android 4.1 or later.
 - A computer that can access the Internet.
-Ensure that no firewall is deployed in your network environment, otherwise the project will fail.
+Ensure that no firewall is deployed in your network environment, otherwise the project fails.
 - A valid [Agora account](https://docs.agora.io/en/Agora%20Platform/sign_in_and_sign_up) and an Agora project, please refer to [Start using the Agora platform](https://docs.agora.io/en/Agora%20Platform/get_appid_token?platform=All%20Platforms) and get the following information from Agora Console:
   - The App ID: A randomly generated string provided by Agora for identifying your app.
   - A temporary token: A token is the credential that authenticates a user when your app client joins a channel.
 A temporary token is valid for 24 hours.